MicrosoftDocs/minecraft-creator/creator/Documents/WorldHeightChange.md

 >
 > You may want to set a base game version if players will encounter issues with your world or gameplay experience with the new world height values.

-> [!TIP]
-> To learn more about old world types, please visit [Old World Types in Minecraft: Bedrock Edition](https://feedback.minecraft.net/hc/en-us/articles/4411688594317-Old-Worlds-Types-in-Minecraft-Bedrock-Edition-FAQ-)

 ## Updating Your Minecraft World

 Existing Minecraft worlds that use the **Infinite** World Type will be updated differently than **Flat** worlds.

+To learn more about old world types, please visit [Old World Types in Minecraft: Bedrock Edition](https://feedback.minecraft.net/hc/en-us/articles/4411688594317-Old-Worlds-Types-in-Minecraft-Bedrock-Edition-FAQ-).

 ### Updating Infinite Worlds